Ten Common Grammatical Errors and Conventions in Academic Writing

 The Semi-colon is a heavy separator, often equivalent to a period.
 Semi-colons are used to connect independent clauses that are closely related in meaning.

-Use semi-colons between independent clauses when the second one begins with a conjunctive adverb or transitional expression
+Use semi-colons between independent clauses when the second independent clause begins with a conjunctive adverb or transitional expression

 Incorrect: The man entered the shop however, he did not buy anything.